ctl::json is a header-only C++ library for manipulating JSON data.

 type is returned.

-, the stored value is returned as a string.
+, returns the stored value as a string.

 When type() == json::boolean